kostaman/LED_Matrix-1/README.md

 For the daemon look at main.cpp (trigger protocol) and network.cpp (TCP protocol).
 This logic uses Matrix.h and Matrix.cpp, which requires super user priviledge.

 For the demo look at demo.cpp.
 This logic uses Matrix.h and Matrix.cpp, which requires super user priviledge.
 Note it is recommended to generate logic against daemon where possible.

+The groovy folder contains a Groovy Matrix class which supports both shared memory and TCP socket to daemon.
+A Java version of this would be easy to make.
+Later I may add some graphics and possibly mapping logic in Groovy here.

 For the trigger programs look at the respective implementation.
 Note these only work with daemon.
 These could be rewritten to support define a complete class which scretely ties into daemon locally or remotely.
 Note the performance impact of this is unknown.